kimdang/Library_Management_System/README.md

 ## Library Management System

 ---
-This library management system is a Java application that enables users to manage and track books within a library.
+This system is a Java command line application that enables users to manage and track books within a library.
-The system consists of features such as adding book, search for a book, and view all books.
+The system consists of features such as adding book, search for book, remove book and view all books.

 ### Prerequisites
 * Java Development Kit 21.0.2